bigtreetech/docs/docs/EBB36_GEN2.md

 <img src=img/EBB36_GEN2/heater.jpg width="300"/>

-The heater output uses rising clamp type screw terminals.
+The heater output uses drop-down, pressure plate type screw terminals.
 Please do not use wires with soldered ends for this connection as it could cause a poor connection if the solder creeps with time.
 >Note: The voltage of the heater interface is the same as the input voltage.
 If the input is connected to > 24V, then you need to see whether the heater element supports > 24V input.

 The heater output features flyback protection while short circuit protection is provided via the fuses on the adapter board.